 Now, it’s likely your photographer will have all of this covered, but it can’t hurt to be extra prepared.

 Sample Photo Shoot Outline

-To help you with this project, I’ve created a sample photoshoot outline you can provide your photographer and staff with.
+To help you with this project, I’ve created a sample photo shoot outline you can give to your photographer and staff.
 This will allow you to organize your thoughts and present them clearly to your photographer, ensuring you get the most out of this experience.